-18.4 Development of PRI in India (since independence)
+14.4 Development of PRI in India (since independence)

-India made its Constitution and was implemented in 1950.
-After its independence.
-Under the Indian Constitution article 40 states that the state must encourage the introduction of independent bodies as Gram panchayats.
+India made its own Constitution and it was implemented in 1950.
+Under the Indian Constitution, article 40 states that the state must encourage the introduction of Gram panchayats.
 The first five-year plan mentioned the dissemination of the powers reflecting the concept of development of rural and urban development.
-There were various committees set up regarding the local self-governments :
+There were various committees set up regarding the local self-governments:

-Balwant Rai Mehta Committee : It was established in 1957, it showed the insistence of proper functioning elected organisation at the ground level and recommended a three-tier system of governance.
+Balwant Rai Mehta Committee: It was established in 1957, it showed the importance of proper functioning of elected organisation at the ground level and recommended a three-tier system of governance.